justarandomgeek/nixie-tubes/README.md

 | 0x41534349 ("ASCI") | four ASCII characters |
 | 0x54595045 ("TYPE") | typecode (automatically applied to `signal-number-type` itself) |

+Typecodes can be looked up in game with `/NixieTypeCode [code]`.
 Additional type codes can also be registered by [plugins](./plugins.md)